NoahMarconi/grant-contracts/QUESTIONS.md

 - auto refund if expiration and target not reached
 - use counter for ID
 - signal should be a function (yes or no)
+- uniqueness check on grantees
+  - also switch % to amount and check matches total

 Notes:
 - spawn new contract for each grant
 - send ETH directly to grant

+Spec Recommendations:
+- use clock not blocks

 Bonus:
 - prevent duplicate addresses